Movable tree CRDTs and Loro's implementation

 Movable Tree CRDTs implementation in Loro

 Loro implements the algorithm proposed by Martin Kleppmann et al., A highly-available move operation for replicated trees (opens in a new tab).
 On one hand, this algorithm has high performance in most real world scenarios.
-On the other hand, the core undo-do-redo process of the algorithm is highly similar to how REG (Replayable Event Graph) applies remote updates in Loro.
-Introduction about REG can be found in our previous blog (opens in a new tab).
+On the other hand, the core undo-do-redo process of the algorithm is highly similar to how Eg-walker (Event Graph Walker) applies remote updates in Loro.
+Introduction about Eg-walker can be found in our previous blog (opens in a new tab).

 Movable tree has been introduced in detail, but there is still another problem of tree structure that has not been solved.
 For movable tree, in some real use cases, we still need the capability to sort child nodes.
 This is necessary for outline notes or layer management in graphic design softwares.
 Users need to adjust node order and sync it to other collaborators or devices.